wotakumoe/wotaku/docs/guides/music/echo.md

 The Spotify extension violates Spotify’s Terms of Service.
 Accounts are typically suspended in waves.
 The Echo development team is not responsible for any account suspension.
 If your account is suspended, you will need to contact Spotify Support directly.

-## Miscellaneous
+## Miscellaneous guides

-::: tabs
+### Changing lyrics provider
+Echo supports multiple lyrics providers.
+You can select your preferred provider from the player.
+- Play a song and click on **Lyrics**.
+- Then scroll up and you will see :material-symbols-queue-music-rounded: Music Provider "Logo".
+- Click on the logo and select the lyrics provider.

+The last selected lyrics provider will be set as the default.

+<div class="video_wrapper"><iframe src="https://www.youtube.com/embed/t0lBUbf4HLs" frameborder="0" allowfullscreen></iframe></div>

+___

-== Downloading
+### Downloading music
 To download songs in Echo, you have to install [EchoDown](#installing-extension) extension.

 - Open any song/album you want to download.
 - Press :material-symbols-more-horiz: to open the menu and then click :material-symbols-download-for-offline-outline-rounded: **Download**

 You can see the progress in :material-symbols-settings-outline-rounded: **Settings** ->  :material-symbols-download-for-offline-outline-rounded: **Downloads**.
 Once done, you'll find them in :material-symbols-files-outline: **Offline**.
-If you can't find offline section, click the extension icon, and select :material-symbols-files-outline: **Offline** from there.
+If you can't find the Offline section, click :material-symbols-stream-rounded: **Extension** icon, and select :material-symbols-files-outline: **Offline** from there.

 <div class="video_wrapper"><iframe src="https://www.youtube.com/embed/-TamZ_J7NmA" frameborder="0" allowfullscreen></iframe></div>

-== Lyrics Provider
-Echo supports multiple lyrics provider.
-You can select the lyrics provider from the player.
-- Play a song and click on **Lyrics**.
-- Then scroll up and you will see :material-symbols-queue-music-rounded: Music Provider "Logo".
-- Click on the logo and select the lyrics provider.

-Last selected lyrics provider will be set as default lyrics provider.

-<div class="video_wrapper"><iframe src="https://www.youtube.com/embed/t0lBUbf4HLs" frameborder="0" allowfullscreen></iframe></div>

-== Spotify transfer
+___

+### Transferring Spotify data

+::: tabs

-### Export
+== Export
 - Go to [**Exportify**](https://exportify.net)
 - Login with Spotify
 - Click "**Export**" beside each playlist
 - Save the CSV files

-### Import
+== Import
 - Go to [**TuneMyMusic**](https://www.tunemymusic.com)
 - Select "**File**" as source
 - Upload your CSV file